Postgraduate Computer Science and Information Technology and a Bachelor of Science in Geographic Information Systems and Cartography.

 Importance of Computer Networks

 Computer networks help users on the network to share resources and communicate.
+They have a wide range of applications including personal communication, home networks, and business applications.

 Tablets, laptops, and smartphones are popular mobile devices, these devices can be connected to a workplace or home network and enable them to access resources from the network while in transit.